COMMERCIAL Airport

 American Eagle began service on June 11, 2009 with flights to Dallas/Fort Worth using Embraer-140 and Embraer-145 regional jets.
 Canadair CRJ-200 jets were later introduced and all flights were converted to Canadair CRJ-700 jets in 2017.
 Service to Los Angeles was operated from late 2009 through late 2015 using Embraer-140 and CRJ-200 jets and service to Phoenix began on December 15, 2016 with a CRJ-700 regional jet.
 Contract airlines serving as American Eagle include Envoy Air, ExpressJet, and SkyWest Airlines.
 By late 2018 all flights were operated by SkyWest.
 Mesa Airlines began American Eagle service on May 3, 2019 with a daily flight to Phoenix using a CRJ-900 regional jet.
 Two of the daily flights to Dallas/Fort Worth were upgraded to Mesa CRJ-900 jets on March 5, 2020 and a third was planned for May however the COVID-19 outbreak caused a significant decrease in service including all flights to Phoenix.

 Three flights to DFW operated from July 2020 until June 2021.
 Phoenix flights resumed on June 3, 2021 and a Saturday only flight to Los Angeles was added for the summer of 2021.
 The fourth daily flight to DFW was reinstated on August 17, 2021 however service to DFW is scaled back to three daily flights during the winter months.
 All flights were operated by SkyWest with CRJ-700 aircraft.
-On January 10, 2023 one of the two flights to Phoenix began operating with an Envoy Air Embraer 175 and the other with a Mesa Airlines CRJ-900.
-On February 3, the Mesa flight to Phoenix was replaced with a SkyWest Embraer 175 and two of the three flights to DFW were upgraded to Envoy Air Embraer 175’s making for a total of four of the five daily American Eagle flights operating with the larger Embraer 175’s.
-On March 1 however, most flights reverted back to operating with CRJ-700’s by SkyWest.
+In early 2023, Envoy Air returned and some of the flights to DFW and Phoenix began operating with Embraer-175 regional jets on both Envoy and SkyWest.
+Service to Phoenix was reduced to one daily flight in mid-2023 while service to DFW increased to as many as five flights per day during the summer and fall months.
+A Saturday only flight to Austin, Texas was added for the month of October, 2023.

 United Express returned to Santa Fe with flights to Denver on May 1, 2013 using Embraer-145 regional jets operated by ExpressJet Airlines.
 TransStates Airlines took over the United Express route in 2015 using the same Embraer-145 jets.
-During October, 2018 SkyWest supplemented TransStates with Canadair CRJ-700 flights to Denver.
+During October, 2018, SkyWest supplemented TransStates with Canadair CRJ-700 flights to Denver.
 During October of 2019, TransStates increased service to Denver to five daily flights.
 TransStates was shut down on April 1, 2020 at which time SkyWest took over the United Express service to Denver operating one daily flight using a CRJ-700 aircraft.
-This flight was then downgraded to a CRJ-200 aircraft on December 17, 2020.
+This flight was later downgraded to a CRJ-200 aircraft.
 Service began transitioning to CommuteAir on March 28, 2021 using Embraer-145 RJ’s and the last SkyWest flight departed Santa Fe on October 30, 2021.
-As of April, 2023, CommuteAir flies three flights per day to Denver.
+As of April, 2023, CommuteAir flies three flights per day to Denver and is planning a fourth flight in May, 2024.
+A new nonstop flight to Houston on Saturdays only is planned to begin in March, 2024.

 Delta Connection, operated by ExpressJet, announced plans in December, 2007 to serve Santa Fe from both Los Angeles and Salt Lake City using Embraer 145 regional jets.
 The plans were delayed and later cancelled due to an environmental assessment for the Santa Fe airport followed by the state of the economy at that time.